 Sallie Bingham is a writer, teacher, feminist activist, and philanthropist.

-Sallie’s first novel was published by Houghton Mifflin in 1961, and it was followed by four collections of short stories.
-Her next book, Taken by the Shawnee, a fictional adventure story based on the life of Margaret Erskine, her many times great grandmother, will be published in June 2024 by Turtle Point Press.Her short story, “What I Learned From Fat Annie” won the Thomas Wolfe Fiction Prize in 2023.
+Sallie’s first novel After Such Knowledge was published by Houghton Mifflin in 1961, and was followed by four collections of short stories.
+Her latest book, Taken by the Shawnee, a fictional adventure story based on the life of Margaret Erskine, her many times great grandmother, was published by Turtle Point Press in June, 2024.Her short story, “What I Learned From Fat Annie” won the Thomas Wolfe Fiction Prize in 2023 and the story “How Daddy Lost His Ear,” from her forthcoming short story collection Cowboy Tales, received second prize in the 2023 Sean O’Faolain Short Story Competition and was published in the summer 2024 edition of Southword.

 In 2022, Sarabande Books published Little Brother: A Memoir, and in 2021, she had two books published: the first a biography of Doris Duke titled The Silver Swan: In Search of Doris Duke from Farrar, Straus and Giroux as well as a collection of short stories and a play titled Treason: A Sallie Bingham Reader also from Sarabande Books.
 She has published six additional novels, three collections of poetry, numerous plays (produced off-Broadway and regionally), and the well-known family memoir, Passion and Prejudice (Knopf, 1989).
 For a complete listing of Sallie’s work, visit her bibliography page.